Vascular Surgery Fellowship

-Our Fellowship Program covers the full spectrum of traditional cases to the exceptionally complex open and endovascular procedures.
-Our fellows finish with more than 1,700 cases and a solid experience in all categories.
+Our Fellowship Program covers the full spectrum of traditional cases to exceptionally complex open and endovascular procedures.
+Fellows finish with more than 1,100 cases (which includes over 700 major vascular cases) and a solid experience in all categories.
 Our Program is designed for those individuals preparing for an academic career or community practice.

-You are expected to have a substantial role in the direct supervision and education of general surgery residents caring for vascular surgery patients and you will have assigned medical student teaching responsibilities.
-You will see patients in the outpatient clinic on a regular basis; approximately one day per week will be allocated for outpatient care.
+Fellows are expected to have a substantial role in the direct supervision and education of general surgery residents and medical students caring for vascular surgery patients.
+Fellows will see patients in the outpatient clinic on a regular basis; approximately one day per week will be allocated for outpatient care.

 Program Aims Statement